doofinder/php-doofinder/README.md

 A few more tips
 ---------------

+## empty queries ##

+On 3 version, and empty query made no hit on the search server, and produced 0 results.
+That's no longer the case.
+An empty query matchs all documents and that could be a method of iterating through all your searchable items.
+Of course, if the query is filtered, even if the search term is none, the results are filtered too.

 ## UTF-8 encoding ##

 The results are always in utf-8 encoding.
 If you're using it on an iso-8859-1 encoded page,